 A complication sometimes associated with catheterisation is infection.
 This is because the catheter provides a direct route for bacteria to enter the bladder.
+You can reduce the risk of infection by following the guidelines already mentioned.

 Signs of infection to watch out for: